XiaotaoWangCN/CTP_API_6.5.1_CollectInfo_TestTrade/README.md

 If your Mysql install dir was not the same as the Makefile,you should modify the Makefile In order to make sure they are same with your environment.
+In Test Trade Program,you need to additionally compile libxml,this tool can be easy get from the Internet.